 We are constantly carrying around bodily waste.
 This is the waste that has been in your colon and small intestine for a long time.
 As the waste builds up in your digestive tract, it will cause you to weigh more on the scale.

-You may have heard of people losing a few pounds after doing a colon cleanse.
+You may have heard of people losing a few pounds after doing a detox or a cleanse.
 Well, they didn’t lose body-fat weight; they lost waste.
-While a colon cleanse isn’t for everyone, increasing the amount of fibre in your diet to flush your waste system also can give a similar effect.
+While a cleanse isn’t for everyone, increasing the amount of fibre in your diet to flush your waste system also can give a similar effect.

 Ask yourself this: